Aeroflot Flight 3603: Investigation

 According to the commission, the crew had no reason to stop the approach 9 seconds before the collision, and deflecting the elevator all the way to pitch up was an attempt to reduce the vertical speed and hold the plane on the glide path.
 Only at a speed of 261–263 km/h, when the longitudinal control of the aircraft was lost and the centering was close to the front, did the crew decide to go around.
-As for aircraft alignment, after interviews with alignment controllers and loaders at the Krasnoyarsk airport, as well as flight attendants, it was determined that during landing it was 20.5-19% of the MAR, and according to balancing characteristics 16-18 % MAR.
+As for aircraft alignment, after interviews with alignment controllers and loaders at the Krasnoyarsk airport, as well as flight attendants, it was determined that during landing it was 20.5-19% of the mean aerodynamic chord (MAC), and according to balancing characteristics 16-18% MAC.

 According to the investigative commission, the transportation service at Krasnoyarsk airport committed the following violations: